PatternsTechGit/PT_ServerSideValidation-with-AutoMapper/README.md

 ## **Case Study**
 Consider a bank application where an admin has the access to open an account for a user.
 If we have only client-side validation applied in our form, the application can easily be breached with some simple tricks and tools and modify the sensitive information.
 Here the magic of server-side validation prevents us from such scenarios which validates the data first with the constraints set by the application.

-**Note:** click HERE to visit our lab on client-side validation
+**Note:** To check the client-side validation lab click [here](https://github.com/PatternsTechGit/PT_AngularForms)

-We will implement a server side validation using AutoMapper for the above case study
+We will implement a server side validation using AutoMapper

 ---------------